WilliamBergamin/bolt-python/docs/_future/listening_responding_functions.md

 <div class="secondary-content">

-`Function()` returns a `SlackFunction` object.
-It is used by your app to set up listeners on interactive behaviors such as [actions](/bolt-python/concepts#action-respond) and [views](/bolt-python/concepts#view_submissions).
+The `function()` method returns a `SlackFunction` decorator object.
+This object can be used by your app to set up listeners for interactive behaviors such as [actions](/bolt-python/concepts#action-respond) and [views](/bolt-python/concepts#view_submissions).
+These interactive behaviors will be scoped to your function.

-These listeners behave similarly to the ones assigned directly to your app. the notable difference is that `complete()` must be call once your function is completed.
+These listeners behave similarly to the ones assigned directly to your app. the notable difference is that `complete()` must be called once your function is completed.

 </div>